ash/raku-course/essentials/data-types/allomorphs/index.md

 1234
 ```

-The `IntStr` type is an example of the so-called _allomorph_ — a data type that combine two other types.
+The `IntStr` type is an example of the so-called _allomorph_ — a data type that combines two other types.
 Here are a few more examples.

 If you enter a string that cannot be an integer number, the program breaks at the moment we assign `$input` to `$i`: